Examples of Checks And Balances

 The thought that a fair and just government should divide powers between the branches of government has historical and philosophical roots.
 Polybius, a Greek historian and statesman, while analyzing the government of Rome, identified it as a mixed “ rigime” which has three branches namely;

-Baron de Montesquieu, an enlightenment philosopher later wrote of authoritarianism as the main threat in any government.
-He contended that the best way to preclude this threat was through the separation of powers where various components of government exercised legislative, executive and judicial power while being subjects to the rule of law.
+Baron de Montesquieu, an Enlightenment philosopher, later wrote of authoritarianism as the main threat to any government.
+He contended that the best way to preclude this threat was through the separation of powers, where various components of government exercised legislative, executive and judicial power while subjecting to the rule of law.

 United States Checks and Balances System

-The former United States constitution split the powers of the federal government while building on the thoughts of John Locke, Polybius, and William Blackstone, among the three branches of government.
+The former United States Constitution split the federal government’s powers while building on the thoughts of John Locke, Polybius, and William Blackstone, among the three branches of government.
 The framers also established a Checks and balances system to help protect against tyranny by controlling the use of power by any of the three branches of government.

 Examples of Checks And Balances

-We are going to look at nine (9) examples of checks and balances that are used to control the use of power in each of the branches of government.
+We will look at nine (9) examples of checks and balances used to control the use of power in each branch of government.

-• The federal officials are nominated by the president, after which the confirmation of the nomination will be done by the Senate.
+• The federal officials are nominated by the president, after which the Senate will do the confirmation of the nomination.

 • Congress has the authority and power of the purse as it controls the money used in funding executive actions.